MPUSP/snakemake-crispr-guides/README.md

 - `guideRNAs_top.csv`: Table with top N guide RNAs per gene remaining after filtering
 - `guideRNAs_fail.csv`: Table with genes/targets where no guide RNAs were designed.
 Typical reasons for failure are very short target sites, or overlapping annotation with other genes/targets such that candidate guide RNAs would target multiple annotated genes.
+- `guideRNAs_ntc.csv`: Table with specified number of random guide RNAs.
+The number can be defined with option `no_target_controls`.
 - `log.txt`: Log file for this module

 </details>